basho-labs/the-basho-community/meetup-strategy.md

 * Post details to appropriate Meetup.com community
 * Ensure the venue is set correctly
 * Recommended settings:
-	* Tuesday or Thursday night
+	* A Tuesday-Thursday night
-	* From 6:30pm - 8:30pm
+	* From 7:00pm - 9:00pm
 	* Topic is descriptive (more on that later)
 	* Description is detailed (more on that later)
 * Once details are filled in, use the Announcement feature to broadcast it